Cochlear implants for adults

 When you live with hearing loss, you miss more than just your hearing.
-If you have moderate to profound hearing loss, a cochlear implant can help you regain your connection to hearing.
+If you have moderate to profound hearing loss, a cochlear implant can help you regain your connection to life.

 Recipients say cochlear implants can improve their ability to talk on the phone, listen to music and socialise with family and friends.
 People also say they feel safer because they can hear alarms and traffic when crossing the road.